vidhanbhonsle/Messaging-IoT-Device-State-with-AWS-Python-and-Telnyx/README.md

 | `THING_NAME.cert.pem` | Downloaded from the connection kit |
 | `THING_NAME.private.key` | Downloaded from the connection kit |

+The values can be acquired with the help of following steps -

  ### Step 1: Telnyx Setup
 Sign up for Telnyx account, obtain a number with SMS capabilities and configure the number for messaging.
 > If you already have a Telnyx number with messaging enabled, move to `Step 2`